JitendraZaa/Schema-Exporter/README.md

 `https://github.com/JitendraZaa/Schema-Exporter.git`

 ### Step 2
-Navigate to folder `Schema-Exporter` and run command `sfdx plugins:link`
+Navigate to folder `Schema-Exporter` then

+run command `sfdx plugins:link`

 ### Step 3
 Assume you have org alias authenticated in sfdx with name `jit11`